liamfelix92/cuppa_cabin_final/README.md

 ### Wireframes
     include screenshots of your wireframes (consider the markdown table format)

-### Color Scheme
+### Colour Scheme
-    The colour scheme was requested by the owner of the Cuppa Cabin as they match their existing branding, including loyalty cards.
+    The colour scheme was requested by the owner of the Cuppa Cabin as they match their existing branding, including loyalty cards
-    This included a Malachite green and Medium purple with white contrast. *give reasons why zoe picked these colours*
+    This included a Malachite green

 ### Typography
     Google Fonts - Roboto for the main body text and Caveat for headings and links.
     Font Awesome - Used for Facebook and Instagram links in footer.